binerogroup/documentation/_sources/networking/load-balancer/recommendations.rst.txt

 - Health checking

   - Ensure that your monitor(s) are as closely setup (protocol wise) to the listener type as possible.
-If you are for instance using load balancing for an HTTP based service, don't do health checking by pinging the members.
+If you are for example using load balancing for an HTTP based service, don't do health checking by pinging the members.
 Its not uncommon for a server that is malfunctioning to still reply to ping (or even still listen on a particular port).